thoughtworks/twde-datalab/README.md

     - Can data preprocessing be used for multiple algorithms?
     - Streamlining deployment on AWS

-The maintainers of the repository will be happy to help you get started.
+The maintainers of the repository (Emma, Jin, Arif) will be happy to help you get started.
+You are also welcome to join the discussion in our Slack channel at https://tw-datalab.slack.com

 Let's get started!